ExpediaGroup/flyte/README.md

 ## Datastore

 flyte provides a datastore that allows reference data to be persisted and made available for use in flow definitions.
-The datastore data is global and items are added by POSTing a multipart request to its resource.
+The datastore data is global and items are added by PUTting a multipart request to its resource.
 The value may be in any format.
 You can then select and use datastore data in your flows using the `datastore` function as described previously.

 #### Datastore Example

-curl: `curl -v -F "key=teams.json" -F "description=hipchat teams.json" -F "value=@teams.json;type=application/json" http://localhost:8080/v1/datastore`
+curl: `curl -v -X PUT -F "description=hipchat teams.json" -F "value=@teams.json;type=application/json" http://localhost:8080/v1/datastore/teams.json`

-Key in the form field is required and has to be unique.
 File content type is optional and defaults to 'text/plain; charset=us-ascii'.
 File key has to be `value`.

 `teams` file exmaple:
 ```